CsabaSzabo/ingatlan-kereso/README.md

 # ingatlan-kereso
-Ingatlan.com scraper to list and store

-It's a personal apartment search tool, which helps you to search and track apartments.
+**Features**
+- Searches on Ingatlan.com site (supported sites will be extended later)
+- Put and update all the results into a Google Sheet, which is extendable with your custom information and updated data, so you can track if you like the flat and with additional comments

 # How to setup and run